Let's say your company decided to invest in a website redesign to improve lead generation, and you're responsible for managing the project.

-"You can look at Twitter advertising as an example," Webb explains.
+"You can look at Twitter advertising as an example," Webb says.
 "You have to option to target your campaigns based on users' interests or keywords searched for.
 Interests are a much broader category, whereas smaller pockets of users are searching for any given keyword, therefore your interests-based audience is going to be much larger and require a larger budget."

-One of the great advantages to having and maintaining a budget spreadsheet is that it helps you avoid those end-of-the-quarter or end-of-the-year freak outs when you realize, "Whoa … what did I spend all that money on?"
+One of the great advantages to having and maintaining a budget spreadsheet is that it helps you avoid those end-of-the-quarter or end-of-the-year freak-outs when you realize, "Whoa … what did I spend all that money on?"

 "That's certainly an important part of it, but another area of focus to remember is setting aside resources to conduct research and message testing long before the product ever goes to market.
 Having conversations with customers about the pain points your product will ultimately address is critical to shaping the messaging and having a successful launch."

 By keeping tabs on where your budget is being allocated, and cross-checking that spending with the results you're getting, it will be much easier to figure out what should keep getting budget and what should get kicked to the curb.

 For example, let's look to the world of public relations.
-In PR, there are countless tools to which you can allocate budget, which could leave you overspending where it doesn't matter -- and underspending where it does.
+In PR, there are countless tools to which you can allocate budget, which could leave you overspending where it doesn't matter — and underspending where it does.

-"Tools abound to help PR practitioners not only create and distribute great content and find and target key stakeholders, but to ultimately measure reach and effectiveness," says Nathaniel Eberle, HubSpot's former Director of PR & Brand and LogMeIn's current Director of Global Brand Management.
-"The key is making sure you’re laser-focused on who you’re setting out to reach and influence, then ensuring that your budget supports how they’ll most likely want to receive (and share) your key messages.
+"Tools abound to help PR practitioners not only create and distribute great content and find and target key stakeholders, but to ultimately measure reach and effectiveness," says Nathaniel Eberle, HubSpot's former Director of PR & Brand and GoTo’s current VP of Global Brand & Creative Management.

 "As the media and digital landscape evolves at breakneck speed, continually reassessing the tools, services, and programs you're employing is a great way to determine real-time ROI of your overall spend.
 Today's measurement tool may be worthless to you tomorrow."

 When you open up these budget templates and check out all the various expenses detailed in them, don't fret if you can't tick every box.
 I'm not advocating for an "always spend more" approach to marketing.

-The 8 Marketing Budget Templates You Need to Manage Your Marketing Spend
+8 Marketing Budget Templates You Need to Manage Your Marketing Spend

 Use the Excel version of the templates to keep all of your budgets in one place.
 When you download the zip file, you'll find a separate file for each marketing team, as well as a Master Budget Template to maintain a high-level view of your overall expenses.

 Interested in sharing your marketing budget across a larger team?
-Try the Google Sheets version of the same eight templates to share access with other Gmail users.
+Try the Google Sheets version of our templates to share access with other Gmail users.
 For the Google Sheets templates, each team budget is found in a separate tab of the same Google Sheet.

 1. Master Marketing Budget Template

-The Master Marketing Budget Template let's you do just that: It's the place where you can collect the totals from the other seven templates in the bundle and see all of your expenses in one place.
+The Master Marketing Budget Template lets you do just that: It's the place where you can collect the totals from the other seven templates in the bundle and see all of your expenses in one place.